Dealion - Member Profile Nº TBD

 Can open doors to

-EU accelerators and Horizon Europe funding bodies, impact investors, startup studio networks, ABSL business services sector, deeptech and healthtech ecosystems
+EU & North America accelerators & incubators, Horizon Europe funding bodies, impact investors, startup studio networks, ABSL business services sector (18 countries), Deeptech and HealthTech ecosystems.

 In Her Words